 This incredibly scenic road trip takes about 3 hours with no stops, so you will definitely want to give yourself an early start!

-During your trip, you will have the opportunity to experience Iceland’s Geysers, interact with Icelandic Horses, visit Þingvellir National Park, more waterfalls, and even scuba between two continental plates.
+During your trip, you will have the opportunity to experience Iceland’s Geysers, interact with Icelandic Horses, visit Thingvellir National Park (Þingvellir in Icelandic) more waterfalls including Gullfoss Waterfall, and even scuba between two continental plates.

 I’ve included a full Road Trip Guide with a map and points in this Self Drive Golden Circle Road Trip.

 If you don’t feel like having another day of driving, you can also do a Golden Circle tour.
-They usually will leave out of Reykjavik.
+The tours usually leave out of Reykjavik.

 Day 4: Kirkjufell and Reykjavik